 There are many elements that work together when designing a website, but have you ever wondered about wireframes specifically?
 Wireframes are a great way for designers to give themselves a blueprint before they get into the weeds of a design—by giving designers the ability to add all desired components and elements from the beginning, it’s much easier to start off the project with high production and add in the flavoring later.
 Below, we’ll take a look at why wireframes are important and how they can be implemented for a successful design.

 “A wireframe is a schematic, a blueprint, useful to help you and your programmers and designers think and communicate about the structure of the software or website you’re building.”
 (Balsamiq)

 Using wireframes in the design process makes the transition to hi-fi designs much easier, which saves both time and effort for everyone on the project.
-Though it’s possible that there will be changes to the layout once the design decisions are being made, by building a wireframe to start, you have a good roadmap of what the final project will look like.
+Though it’s possible that there will be changes to the layout after the design decisions are made, by building a wireframe to start, you have a good roadmap of what the final project will look like.

 If you’re looking for a team of designers to help you with your project, we’re the crew to call!
 Contact us today to learn more.